niplav/site/against_applause.md

-If applause were to be abolished, it could be that a similar display couldn't be found before this cohesion breaks up and classical music falls into obvlivion.
+If applause were to be abolished, it could be that a similar display couldn't be found before this cohesion breaks up and classical music falls into oblivion.
 While this may seem like an unrealistically extreme scenario, there are a myriad of similar possibilities lurking behind drastic changes to the concert experience.